Amsterdam/signals/api/README.md

 Tox usage
 =========

-We use tox to run all QA tests.
+You can use tox to run all QA tests with one command.
 This is also used by Jenkins to run the `Test` pipeline.
-Tox is direclty available in the Docker container.
+Tox is directly available in the Docker container.

+Tox runs:
-- unit tests
+- unit tests (with `pytest`)
 - flake8 (pep8 checker)
 - isort (import sorting)